GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

-  derive a Cartesian product (MxN) of shape subclasses from it, each drawn by its own algorithm, for example: `Shape1Alg1`, `Shape1Alg2`, `Shape2Alg1`, `Shape2Alg2`, ... etc. Although, if you utilize GoF [bridge](https://en.wikipedia.org/wiki/Bridge_pattern) pattern, where algorithms are invoked using composition, you will need only M+N derived classes for your implementation, while still using polymorphism on the shape classes.
+  derive a Cartesian product (MxN) of shape subclasses from it, each drawn by its own algorithm, for example: `Shape1Alg1`, `Shape1Alg2`, `Shape2Alg1`, `Shape2Alg2`, ... etc. Although, if you utilize GoF [bridge](https://en.wikipedia.org/wiki/Bridge_pattern) pattern, where algorithms are invoked using composition, you will need only M+N derived classes for your implementation, while still using separation of concerns and polymorphism on the shape classes.

 ### Software Quality Attributes